-What You Need to Know About Musical Instrument Repairer or Tuner
+What is a Musical Instrument Repairer or Tuner?

-Musical Instrument Repairer or Tuner Job Description Repair percussion, stringed, reed, or wind instruments.
+Musical Instrument Repairer or Tuner Definition Repair percussion, stringed, reed, or wind instruments.
 May specialize in one area, such as piano tuning.

-A Day in the Life of a Musical Instrument Repairer or Tuner
+Life As a Musical Instrument Repairer or Tuner: What Do They Do?

 - Stretch drumheads over rim hoops and tuck them around and under the hoops, using hand tucking tools.